“Where I’m headed is a direct result of the ideas, goals, intentions and plans I create space for in my life.” -Heather K. Powers

-I have come to love a few tools that I use over and over routinely and have included them here.
-I’ve also come across some new tools!
+I’ve come to love a few tools that I use over and over routinely.
+I’m including a round up of them below along with some new tools!
 Planning begins for me by selecting a planner.
-I went back to paper a few years ago and have used quite a few planners over the years, including the Franklin Covey system, Filofax, Danielle La Port and more!
+I went back to paper a few years ago.
+I’ve used quite a few planners over the years, including the Franklin Covey system, Filofax, Danielle La Port, and more!

-With a desire to keep it simple but not go all out Bullet Journal, I use a Moleskin planner and customize it with categories and intentions, goals, tasks and events on a daily/weekly basis.
-I already have a regular habit of Journaling so I get a lot of ideas out and on paper during that process and can move more concrete ideas to my planner.
-This works for me, I’m always re-evaluating and making small adjustments but overall, I’m happy with this and can easily go back through my year to see my accomplishments.
-If you’re still searching for some great planning tools, the first few below are tools I’ve personally used and love!
-The last couple are new additions this year but I deeply trust the sources and can therefore recommend them both with full confidence you will find them helpful!
+I try to keep it simple and don’t go all out Bullet Journal.
+I use a Moleskin planner and customize it.
+This includes categories and intentions, goals, tasks, and events on a daily/weekly basis.
+My regular habit of Journaling helps me get a lot of ideas out of my head and on paper.
+During that process I can move more concrete ideas to my planner.
+This works for me.
+I’m always re-evaluating and making small adjustments.
+Overall, I’m happy with this and can easily go back through my year to see my accomplishments.
+If you’re searching for some great planning tools, the first few below are ones I’ve personally used and love!
+The last couple are new additions.
+But I deeply trust the sources and can recommend them with full confidence you will find them helpful!

-- The word of the year is a process that both Christine Kane and Susannah Conway (as well as others) share tools for discovering.
-I’ll be revealing mine soon, but 2016 has been guided by Harmony.
-I’ve had to learn to find harmony in all the disharmony this year!
+- The word of the year is a process that both Christine Kane and Susannah Conway share tools for discovering.
+I’ll be revealing mine early next year.

-- Ali Edwards has some beautiful tools for her One Little Word discovery and a year-long creative exploration you can join as well.
+- Ali Edwards shares beautiful tools for her One Little Word discovery.
+She also offers a year-long creative exploration you can join.
 She’s one of the first people I discovered the word of the year with!

 - Check out this free toolkit from Do What You Love

 - Vision boards!
 This is such a fun project/tool for creating a visionary map of what you want to create in your new year.
-It’s a practice I began about 5 years ago and have continued with almost every year!
-Check out this post to learn more about my process and Sign up for my newsletter to learn about a class I hope to teach in early 2017 in Charleston!
+It’s a practice I began about 7 years ago and I’ve continued to make them and teach them almost every year!
+Join me for my next workshop here.

-How do you plan for the year ahead and reflect on your accomplishments?
+How do you do year ahead planning and reflect on your accomplishments?
 I’d love to hear your favorite tools and routines in the comments below!
-I know there are a lot of other options out there but I’m only sharing what I know, trust and have seen results from:) Happy, almost, 2017!
+I know there are a lot of options out there so I’m only sharing what I know, trust, and have seen results from:) Happy, almost, New Year!